Sequoyah: Move to Alabama

-It is unclear when Sequoyah initially moved to Alabama from Tennessee.
+It is unclear when Sequoyah moved to Alabama from Tennessee.
 Many Cherokee began migrating there even before ceding their land around Sequoyah's birthplace in 1819, as they were under continual pressure by European-American settlers.
 Some sources claim he went with his mother, though there is no confirmed date for her death.
-Others have stated that it was around 1809, when he started his work on the Cherokee syllabary.
+Others have stated that it was around 1809 when he started his work on the Cherokee syllabary.
 Another source claims it was in 1818.
 However, this date is too late, because Sequoyah was already living in Alabama when he enlisted in the army.

-In 1813–14, Sequoyah served as a warrior of the Cherokee Regiment (Col. Gideon Morgan, Commander) at the Battle of Horseshoe Bend against the "Red Sticks" (Creek, or Muskogee, renegades).
+In 1813–1814, Sequoyah served as a warrior of the Cherokee Regiment, commanded by Colonel Gideon Morgan, at the Battle of Horseshoe Bend against the "Red Sticks" (Creek, or Muskogee, renegades).
 His white comrades called him either George Guess or George Gist.
-The Creek War had started during the period of the War of 1812, and represented an effort by traditional Creek to assert their power within the people and expel the European Americans.
+The battle was part of the Creek War, launched by traditional Creek during the War of 1812 to assert their power within the people and expel the European-Americans.

-During his time serving, he witnessed first hand the disadvantage of not having a written language.
+While serving, Sequoyah witnessed the disadvantages of not having a written language.
 Unlike the white soldiers, he and his fellow Cherokee warriors could not write letters to home, read their military orders, or write down any events or thoughts that occurred during their service.
-This only pushed his determination to create a reading and writing system for the Cherokee language.
-In his early stages of developing the writing system, he faced criticism from his peers because they believed putting words to paper was witchcraft.
+This deepened his determination to create a reading and writing system for the Cherokee language.

-In 1817, Sequoyah signed a treaty which traded Cherokee land in the southeast for land in Arkansas.
-But in 1819 he backed out of the treaty which resulted in the loss of his first Alabama home, causing him to move to Willstown (modern day Fort Payne), Alabama.
+In 1817, Sequoyah signed a treaty that traded Cherokee land in the southeast for land in Arkansas.
+But in 1819, he backed out of the treaty, which resulted in the loss of his first Alabama home, leading him to move to Willstown (modern-day Fort Payne), Alabama.